LEIGH ROSE

 A prolific visual artist, genealogist, and scholar, Leigh’s talent and knowledge of cultures is highlighted in her novels.
 At an early age, she developed a talent for poetry and the visual arts and added feature-length writing through adulthood, winning many visual art and poetry awards as well as elected to university positions; Senator, Student Government (Art Department), President of the Student Art League, Publications Committee and Child Care Committee.

-Continuing her exploration of cultures, Leigh made three, road trips, across the U.S. before the age of eighteen, with residencies in adulthood in seven, U.S. states, while exploring Mexico, Western and Eastern Europe, and the Caribbean Islands.
+Continuing her exploration of cultures, Leigh had residencies in seven, U.S. states, and traveled to Mexico, Western and Eastern Europe, along with the Caribbean Islands.

 LEIGH’S WRITING STUDIO